Ready for this?...

 Nimble Doggy eats all she wants whenever she wants because I feed her

 a raw meat dog food diet and other raw foods that are properly

 Proper dog food combining for streamlined digestion

-... but I'll also include some "cooked" treats occasionally (Nimble insists it's ok!).
+... but I'll also include some "cooked" treats in her dog feeding schedule occasionally (Nimble insists it's ok!).

 Do we have you hooked?
 Good!
 If not... please don't hit that “Back” button yet!
 Instead... we hope you keep reading!

 Nimble and I are swamped with concrete work right now.
 However... we'll spend every waking moment working on this page... a little bit at a time.